rfl-urbaniak/backtesting/index.md

     ## [1] 0.0799

+This suggests that around 7% of random strategies would have done better than the carefully formulated one, and this casts some doubt on whether the latter is deeply superior.
 Here's a more visual approach, where we plot extra equity curves including 20 random strategies:

  ``` r
  randomResults <- list()